ifHamzah93/cheese-mvc-react/walkthrough/4-menus-view.md

 <Route path="/path/:subPathVariable" component={ComponentName} />
 ```

-This would correspond to the url path `/path/something` where the value of the `subPathVariable` would be `something`.
+This would correspond to the url path `/path/something` where the value of the `subPathVariable` would be `"something"`.

 In our case we want to add a subpath to `/menus/` that corresponds to a path variable called `menuID`.
+So we can link to an individual menu with a path of `/menus/5` corresponding to the menu with an ID of `5`.

 Your tasks: